lovehhf/edx-documentation/en_us/install_operations/source/cypress.rst

 Install the Vagrant Box
 =========================

-When you have completed the previous steps, install the Birch release by following the installation instructions for :ref:`Devstack <Installing the Open edX Developer Stack>` or :ref:`Fullstack <Installing Open edX Fullstack>`.
+When you have completed the previous steps, install the Cypress release by following the installation instructions for :ref:`Devstack <Installing the Open edX Developer Stack>` or :ref:`Fullstack <Installing Open edX Fullstack>`.